shutsugan/advancedblockchain-twitter-news/README.md

 ### Run the app using Expo Tool: XDE

-After initializing the project, download the expo XDE from [here](https://docs.expo.io/versions/latest/introduction/installation), then open the project and follow the instructions to run on your device using Expo Client.
+After downloading and installing the dependencies of the project, download the expo XDE from [here](https://docs.expo.io/versions/latest/introduction/installation), then open the project and follow the instructions to run on your device using Expo Client.

 ### App ScreenShots